Sub-linear convergence of a stochastic proximal iteration method in Hilbert space: Introduction

 where $B_{\xi}$ is a random subset of $\{1,\dots,n\}$, referred to as a batch.
 In particular, the case of $|B_{\xi}| = 1$ is interesting for applications, as it corresponds to a separation of the data into single samples.

 A commonly used method for such problems is the stochastic gradient method (SGD), given by the iteration

-where $\alpha_k >0$ denotes a step size, $\{\xi^k\}_{k \in \N}$ are jointly independent random variables and $\nabla$ denotes the G\^{a}teaux derivative with respect to the first variable.
+where $\alpha_k >0$ denotes a step size, $\{\xi^k\}_{k \in \N}$ is a family of jointly independent random variables and $\nabla$ denotes the G\^{a}teaux derivative with respect to the first variable.
 The idea is that in each step we choose a random part $f(\cdot, \xi)$ of $F$ and go in the direction of the negative gradient of this function.
 SGD corresponds to a stochastic version of the explicit (forward) Euler scheme applied to the gradient flow

 This differential equation is frequently stiff, which means that the method often suffers from stability issues.

 The restatement of the problem as a gradient flow suggests that we could avoid such stability problems by instead considering a stochastic version of implicit (backward) Euler, given by